Office of Accessibility

-Students with disabilities needing accommodations are responsible for identifying themselves to the Office of Disability Services (ODS).
-Call 803/323-3290 (V/TDD) or stop by Suite 6 Crawford Building to schedule an appointment with ODS professional staff.
+Students with disabilities needing accommodations are responsible for identifying themselves to the Office of Accessibility (OA).
+Call 803/323-3290 (V/TDD) or stop by Suite 6 Crawford Building to schedule an appointment with OA professional staff.

-During your visit, you and ODS professional staff will review your disability documentation and discuss the types of accommodations and services that may be needed.
-Because services are provided on a semester-by-semester basis, you must meet with ODS professional staff at the beginning of each semester to arrange needed accommodations.
+During your visit, you and OA professional staff will review your disability documentation and discuss the types of accommodations and services that may be needed.
+Because services are provided on a semester-by-semester basis, you must meet with OA professional staff at the beginning of each semester to arrange needed accommodations.

 - Address the current functional limitations (i.e. the current impact of the disability on the student) and prognosis of the condition